BOJ's Kuroda: will consider steps to calm JGB market if needed

 TOKYO Bank of Japan Governor Haruhiko Kuroda said on Tuesday that the central bank will consider extending the duration of its fixed-rate market operation in the future if necessary to stem any possible spike in bond yields.

-"With our efforts to give more flexibility to our market operations, volatility in the bond market has stabilized," Kuroda told a news conference.
+"With our efforts to give more flexibility to our market operations, volatility in the bond market has stabilised," Kuroda told a news conference.

 "So there was no imminent need to decide on a new tool now," he said, explaining the decision to hold off on extending the maximum duration for the central bank's fixed-rate lending via market operations beyond the current one year.